Get rich quick on Amazon? Lawsuits target alleged scammers

 Using a specialized system, you too can earn $5,000 to $10,000 a month by selling products on Amazon while working less than an hour a day.

 Does that pitch sound too good to be true?
-Well, it did for Washington state's attorney general.
+Well, it did to Washington state's attorney general.

 AG Bob Ferguson said Friday that his office filed a civil lawsuit in King County Superior Court against brothers Adam and Christopher Bowser, who both live in Massachusetts, for allegedly operating a get-rich-quick scheme that targeted hundreds of Washington residents hoping to learn how to sell wares on Amazon.